gutentags/kamera/README.md

 scope.attention = new Kamera();
 ```

-Then, each widget in the application many use `attention.focusOn(this)` in its
+Then, each widget in the application many use `attention.takeFocus(this)` in its
 focus method to ensure that `component.blur` is called on the prior focal
 component whenever it takes the focus.